Pakistani police arrest scores of Imran Khan supporters - ExBulletin

 Pakistani police arrest scores of Imran Khan supporters

+Supporters of former Prime Minister Imran Khan gather outside the Khan House in Lahore, Pakistan, Sunday, March 19, 2023.
+P (KM Chaudary/AP)

-ISLAMABAD — Pakistani police on Monday arrested dozens more supporters of former prime minister Imran Khan for attacking officers over the weekend outside a court in Islamabad where the ousted prime minister was due to appear on corruption charges, officials said. responsible.
+ISLAMABAD Pakistani police on Monday arrested dozens of other supporters of former prime minister Imran Khan for attacking officers over the weekend outside a court in Islamabad where the ousted prime minister was due to appear on corruption charges, officials said .

 Meanwhile, a rocket hit a vehicle carrying Khan supporters in the northwest of the country, killing 10 people.